binary-manu/arch-ansible/README.md

     global_admins:
       - manu

 Initial users to create.
-They will all be added to the wheel group and allowed to call sudo (with password).
-Password for individual users (including root) can be set in `roles/users/defaults/main.yaml`.
+They will all be added to the `wheel` group and allowed to call sudo (with password).
+Passwords for individual users (including root) can be set in `roles/users/defaults/main.yaml`.

     global_passwordless_sudo_user: package_builder